bowman2001/perplexdoc/content/doc/overview/coming/index.md

 weight: 9
 ---

-Features, which I consider essential, and the ones which would be nice to have.
+Features with a top priority and the ones which would be nice to have.
 {.p-first}
 <!--more-->

-## Essential

-Documentation
-: The documentation should be up to date.
-{.dl-loose}

-## Nice to have
+## Important

 Start page
-: A distinct starting page always depends on the project.
-But the theme should include a template that can be filled easily with Markdown and images.
+: A distinct starting page always depends on the project but the theme should include a simple template as a starting point.

 Article pages
 : For long texts a big title, a hero image, and a more centered layout would be more appropriate.
+{.dl-loose}

+## Nice to have

 Media shortcodes
 : The difficulty with media is to find self-reliant solutions.